-As disclosed in section 'Going concern' in note 1.E to the financial statements, management made a specific assessment of the company's ability to continue as a going concern and to continue its operations for at least the next 12 months.
+As disclosed in section 'Going concern' in Note 1.E to the financial statements, the financial statements have been prepared on a going concern basis.
+When preparing the financial statements, management made a specific assessment of the company's ability to continue as a going concern and to continue its operations for the foreseeable future.